pgdr/talks/komodo/PITCHME.md

 ## Enter Komodo

++++

-After discussing with Joakim and Jean-Paul I brain-stormed with Jørgen to find alternative ways.
+* After discussing with Joakim and Jean-Paul

-We discussed several ideas, and together with Jean-Paul agreed that we would be allowed to spend some time on trying.
+* brain-storming with Jørgen

-As you might know, Komodo demands that your software is installable.
+* try doing it properly; Komodo demands installable.

-Hence, *Step 1* for getting something into Komodo is to make an install script in the source tree.
+**Step 1** getting into Komodo: install script in the source tree.

 +++